Zuriahn-Yun/displaylif/README.md

 # displaylif

-This is meant to be used along with 'readlif' which can be found here[readlif](https://pypi.org/project/readlif/)
+This is meant to be used along with 'readlif' which can be found here [readlif](https://pypi.org/project/readlif/)

 Currently this has only been tested on LIF files with single images and many frames.
 If the LIF file does not have metadata the display might not be as accurate.